sourcegraph/sourcegraph-public-snapshot/doc/admin/updates/docker_compose.md

 <!-- GENERATE UPGRADE GUIDE ON RELEASE (release tooling uses this to add entries) -->

-## 3.29 -> 3.30
+## 3.29 -> 3.30.2

-**⚠️ Users are advised to wait on upgrading to any 3.30 release until [#23288](https://github.com/sourcegraph/sourcegraph/issues/23288) is resolved**
+**⚠️ Users on 3.29.x are advised to upgrade directly to 3.30.2.
+If you have upgraded to 3.30.0 and 3.30.1 please reach out to support@sourcegraph.com for assistance**

 No manual migration required.

-Please upgrade to the [`v3.30.0` tag of deploy-sourcegraph-docker](https://github.com/sourcegraph/deploy-sourcegraph-docker/tree/5d48fde63b2a60f46cd12bbc321a92ccdca79575) by following the [standard upgrade procedure](#standard-upgrade-procedure).

-*How smooth was this upgrade process for you?
-You can give us your feedback on this upgrade by filling out [this feedback form](https://share.hsforms.com/1aGeG7ALQQEGO6zyfauIiCA1n7ku?update_version=3.29).*

-## 3.29 -> 3.30.1

-**⚠️ Prefer upgrading to the 3.30.1 release over 3.30.0 release, see the CHANGELOG for more info**

-No manual migration required.

-Please upgrade to the [`v3.30.1` tag of deploy-sourcegraph-docker](https://github.com/sourcegraph/deploy-sourcegraph-docker/tree/v3.26.0/docker-compose) by following the [standard upgrade procedure](#standard-upgrade-procedure).
+Please upgrade to the [`v3.30.2` tag of deploy-sourcegraph-docker](https://github.com/sourcegraph/deploy-sourcegraph-docker/tree/v3.30.2/docker-compose) by following the [standard upgrade procedure](#standard-upgrade-procedure).

 ## 3.28 -> 3.29